 Don’t let your Airbnb guest get lost on the way to your place by telling them to look it up with the GPS.
 By providing directions to your property, you’ll show an extra level of service.
 You can use Google Maps to send them the step by step directions or a URL link to Google Maps directions via text, email, or Airbnb message.
 You can also take a screenshot using your phone and just text them the image.

 Your guests have never been to your property before.
 Make it more inviting by leaving a welcome message that provides the answers to FAQs, such as where common amenities can be found in your home.
 Although it might seem trivial, make sure to write tips down like, “The light switch to the bedroom is behind the door.”
 To keep your Airbnb guest safe, share emergency phone numbers, the locations of fire extinguishers and fire alarms, and emergency exit routes.

 If you have guests who travel to your area on vacation, you can make them feel welcome by leaving tourist guides.
 A guide to local restaurants, coffee shops, parks, and other local attractions is extremely helpful.
 You can also include recommended links to online tourist guides in your welcome email.

-If your guests arrive early, you can also leave them a list of fun things to do around your neighborhood.
-This will help to get them acquainted with your city and will make staying at your place a bit more exciting for them.
+If your Airbnb guest arrives early, you can also leave him a list of fun things to do around your neighborhood.
+This will help to get him acquainted with your city and will make staying at your place a bit more exciting for them.
 For example, you might suggest listening to live music at a local cafe, checking out a museum, going on a bar crawl or going kayaking at the park.